 |Long-term care services and support||✓||✓||✓|

-There are obviously many different special interest groups involved in this debate.
-Most people will be happy to enjoy the benefits of Medicare for All but will also fight tooth-and-nail to make sure that theirs aren’t the taxes and/or private costs which must go up in order to pay for it.
-That’s just human nature.
+There are many different special interest groups involved in the debate about funding distribution.
+Most people will be happy to enjoy the benefits of Medicare for All but will also fight tooth-and-nail to make sure that theirs aren’t the taxes and/or private costs that must go up in order to pay for it.

-The provisions for covering the costs of Medicare for All are complicated (to say the least).
-In order for any of these plans to work out, robust accountability systems have to be put in place and everyone has to play by the rules.
+The provisions for covering the costs of Medicare for All are complicated, to say the least.
+In order for any of these plans to work out, robust accountability systems must be put in place and everyone must play by the rules.
 Below, we will do our best to boil things down, help you get a better understanding of who will be expected to pay for what, and how much you might see your costs go down (or up) if a Medicare for All system ever becomes a reality.

 Paying for Medicare for All (Who Want It)